Author Archives: Kev

 So what did they do for the alleged 40,000 years – eat ‘em alive?

 It’s a pity we can’t have a cull of idiot groups like PETA and Animal Justice Party.
-Now that would make Australia a better place.
+Now that would make Australia a better place to live.

 These idiots will do anything to stop Aussies earning a dollar.